Center Parcs UK and Ireland: Beginnings

 In July 1987, Center Parcs opened its first UK resort at Sherwood Forest, Nottinghamshire.
-At that time, "Center Parcs" (under that name, with no regional qualifier) was a single global company owning both UK and continental European resorts.
+At that time, "Center Parcs" (under that name, with no regional qualifier) was a single global company owning both British and continental European resorts.
 In 1989 it opened its second village in the UK at Elveden Forest.
 Center Parcs (including the Sherwood Forest and Elveden Forest villages) was bought in 1989 by (the now defunct) Scottish & Newcastle.
 In 1994 it opened its third village in the UK located west and southwest from the first two and near Longleat Adventure & Safari Park.

 Independence

 After the Longleat Forest and Whinfell Forest villages opened and during a move in 2001 to concentrate on their core brewing business, Scottish and Newcastle sold the UK side of Center Parcs to venture capitalists Deutsche Bank Capital Partners, and it became a separate company known then as Center Parcs UK.
 The remainder of Center Parcs continued to operate, becoming known as Center Parcs Europe.
 The two companies have since operated under very similar branding, but are now owned and operated by two distinct companies.
 (In 2003 S&N sold Center Parcs Europe to a joint venture of France-based Pierre & Vacances (P&V), who already owned the competing Gran Dorado Resorts, and German investment group DBCP, hence completing the divesting of Center Parcs from the restructured S&N.)

 In December 2003, Mid Ocean agreed to sell the UK resorts to Arbor Ltd for £285 million, a special vehicle set up to float Center Parcs UK on London Stock Exchange's Alternative Investment Market, and in 2005 it moved to the main stock market listing.
 In May 2006 Center Parcs UK Group PLC was sold to The Blackstone Group for a reported £1.1 billion, and subsequently re-registered as a private company.
 Under a separate deal at the same time, Blackstone also bought the freehold of the European sites from P&V, which allowed them to rebrand all of the European sites as Center Parcs.

 In June 2015, it was announced that Blackstone had agreed to sell the company to Canadian-based Brookfield Properties for £2.4bn.
 At the time Center Parcs UK employed around 7,500 people and received around 2 million guests in 2015.